Do you have a local small to medium-sized business (SMB)?

 Without going into too much detail about optimizing a local website, there are several on-site local SEO strategies that are important to consider:

-- Optimize for “Near Me” search queries
+- Optimize for “Near Me” search queries.

-- Optimize for local
+- Optimize for local.

-- Be a local content machine
+- Be a local content machine.

-- Buy a local website or blog
+- Buy a local website or blog.

-Optimize for “Near Me” Search Queries
+Optimize For “Near Me” Search Queries

 Those two search queries assume the search engine knows where the searcher is located.

 Work on getting more backlinks specifically to your individual location pages that include “city name + keyword” in the anchor text of the links.

-Be a Local Content Machine
+Be A Local Content Machine

 Essentially, by adding a blog to your local business website and writing about local news and events, you’re producing content that others in the city will want to read and share, especially on social networks.

 While you’re not necessarily writing about your local business, you’re branding the business locally.
 When someone wants or needs a company’s services, they’ll think of your business first since they’ve seen it so much online.

 While they weren’t targeting the actual victims they wrote about, the social media shares went up dramatically and the attorney got his name out there in front of people in the city.

-Buy a Local Website or Blog
+Buy A Local Website Or Blog

 If you’re looking to add a lot of content fairly quickly to your local business website, consider purchasing a local website that already has the content you need.

 Setting up redirects from the old domain name to your local business website will help pass any link equity and history over to your local business.

-Optimizing and Working on Links
+Optimizing And Working On Links

-Greg Gifford, from DealerOn.com, recommends that you can “find easy link opportunities by looking at the relationships you already have.”
+Greg Gifford, Vice President of Search at SearchLab.com, recommends that you can “find easy link opportunities by looking at the relationships you already have.”

 Need more ideas for local links?
 Use Majestic.com to analyze the link profiles of similar businesses in another city.